Water and the Environment

 - Improved habitats support greater biodiversity

-- Improved flood protection
+- Improved flood protection, and

 - Good quality waters for bathing, angling and other leisure activities